cheuer/phantombot-scripts/README.md

 ## dice.js

 ### Installation
+1. **IMPORTANT** This module uses custom SQL scripts and so it requires that you are using the H2 datastore.
+This has been the default since v3.8.0.0 (April 1, 2023) but if your bot is older you will probably need to switch to it.
+    * Shut down the bot
+    * BACK UP ALL OF THE BOT FILES JUST IN CASE
+    * Open botlogin.txt
+    * Look for a line starting with `datastore=`
+    * Change this to `datastore=h2store2`
+    * Save the file
+    * Start the bot
+    * It will then migrate the data, and should show progress in the command window

 1. Put dice.js in the PhantomBot/scripts directory somewhere
 1. In the dashboard under Loyalty > Channel Points, make sure they are enabled
 1. Add a Redeemable (under the Redeemables tab) with the default settings